Flag Football Rules

 Onside Kicks

 In the last two minutes of a game after a touchdown is scored, the scoring team can elect to go for an onside kick.
-If they choose an onside kick, they will run one single play from the opponents 40 yard line (aka 10 yards inside midfield).
+If they choose an onside kick, they will run one single play from 10 yards inside midfield (20 yards away from the endzone).
+If the electing team scores a gains the endzone, the onside kick will be deemed successful and the team will retain the ball in their own territory starting from 10 yards inside midfield (40 yards from endzone).
+If the electing team does not score a touchdown, the opponent gets the ball from the spot of the onside kick play (10 yards inside midfield).

 First Downs